flamelily-bluescsi/bluescsi/v23dprintdesktopoption2.md

   - print
 ---

-##### Desktop Mount 3D Print V2
+##### Desktop Mount 3D Print V2 and Ultra

 {% include carousel3.html %}

 Please choose the correct option below for either purchasing this 3D print with a BlueSCSI device as postage is included.
 This is a solid option for the V2 Desktop, with a single mounting screw.
 This gives a solid fit and has 4 side mounting points like a traditional hard drive.
-This is for desktop board revision 2023.10a only.
+This is for desktop board revision 2023.10a or the Ultra and Ultra wide versions.

 * 3D PLA print (colour will vary)
-* for board revision 2023.10a
+* for board revision 2023.10a and Ultra versions
 * Fits standard Hard drive bays
 * Choose options below for purchase with or without a BlueSCSI